ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 ## Testing

-We can write a set of simple tests to test our pipeline.
-These build out a DI service cointainer rather than use Mock.
+There is a set of simple XUnit based tests to test the pipeline.
+These build out a DI service container rather than use Mock.

 Note:

-1. WeatherTestDataProvider is a singleton class that provides a set of Test Data
+1. WeatherTestDataProvider is a singleton class that provides a set of test data.
-2. `GetServiceProvider` builds out a DI container with the necessary DI classes loaded.
+2. `GetServiceProvider` builds out the DI container with the necessary DI classes loaded.

 ```csharp
     private WeatherTestDataProvider _weatherTestData;